-Dr. Jeanette Garcia is a tenure-track assistant professor in the sport and exercise science program in the department of education and human performance at UCF.
+Jeanette Garcia is a tenure-track assistant professor in the Department of Health Sciences at UCF.
 She holds a MS in Psychology and a PhD in Exercise Physiology, with an emphasis on public health and behavioral medicine.
 Her area of research is in the development and implementation of community-based health interventions to improve physical and psychosocial health in children and adolescents.
-Dr. Garcia has a particular interest in examining health behaviors in youth with social/emotional/behavioral disorders, primarily Autism Spectrum Disorder.
+Garcia has a particular interest in examining health behaviors in youth with social/emotional/behavioral disorders, primarily Autism Spectrum Disorder.
 The majority of her research takes place in school settings, and she often utilizes objective measures of behavior monitoring (e.g. accelerometers) to assess health behaviors such as physical activity, sedentary time, and sleep quality in typically developing youth and youth with social/emotional/behavioral disorders.
 Additionally, she aims to further examine how the promotion of health behaviors in school settings may influence classroom behavior and academic performance, particularly for youth with Autism Spectrum Disorder.

 Areas of Expertise

 - Special populations

 - Activity assessment

 - MS, Psychology

 - American College of Sports Medicine (ACSM)